parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/social-and-spiritual-life.md

 If you both feel comfortable, it can help to have open, but sensitive, discussions about your desires and limitations when it comes to sex.
 This may make it easier to face the challenges and find solutions that work for you both.

-For more information on Parkinson’s and sexual function, see our <a href="/information/managing-symptoms/sexual-health" class="internal-link">_Sexual Health_</a> page.
+For more information on Parkinson’s and sexual function, see our <a href="/information/managing-symptoms/sexual-health" class="internal-link">Sexual Health</a> page.

 ### Where can I go for information and support?

 - **Relationship counselling** – counsellors can work with couples and individuals (meaning you can go alone if you’re single or your partner does not wish to take part)
   - Ask your GP for services available in your area
-  - Contact your local ‘Relate’ centre - visit their website to find your nearest _Relate_ and give them a call.
-You can find the link in our More Information section.
+  - Contact your local ‘Relate’ centre - visit their website to find your nearest <a href="https://www.relate.org.uk/which-service-right-you" class="external-link" target="_blank" rel="noopener noreferrer">Relate</a> and give them a call.
 - **Counselling and psychotherapy for sexual problems** - counselling or psychotherapy provides a safe space to talk openly about any sexual problems you’re experiencing.
 It can help you to find ways of making changes
   - Ask your GP for services available in your local area.
 - **Psychosexual therapy** - A psychosexual therapist is trained in all aspects of sex.
 They can help you to understand the effects of things like medication and illness on sex